 Meandering the cement and coral sidewalk that cuts through the village is custom, before stopping into beachy boutiques with tongue-in-cheek names (like Sunova Beach on the Tipsy Strip) or grabbing a cone on the cusp of melting, which is the perfect vessel for arguably the best gelato you’ll ever taste.
 If Tutti Frutti owner Tiziana has her way, you’ll order her favorite—banana.

 Simple yet homely art galleries are sprinkled along in between, while super-smart waterfront pockets like The Ellysian attract an ever-more cosmopolitan crowd.
 But nowhere has this gentle evolution been more apparent than with one of the first developments on the peninsula: the low-key Naia Resort and Spa, encompassing 19 acres of secluded beachfront and lush lagoon landscapes within the private 224-acre Cocoplum Community.

-Not that Belize really houses crowded resorts, but you certainly won’t find any of the like on this half-mile wide peninsula at the southern tip of Belize.
-There are no high-rise hotels on the 16-mile long narrow peninsula, which houses several villages like Seine Bight and Placencia, alongside other settlements like the expat-friendly Maya Beach and Surfside Community.
-Instead, the strip of pedestrian-bump-dotted road gives way to palm-tree lined Caribbean beaches to the East and mangroves along its lagoon facing the mainland to the West.
+Not that Belize really houses crowded resorts, but you certainly won’t find any of the like on this half-mile-wide peninsula at the southern tip of Belize.
+There are no high-rise hotels on the 16-mile-long narrow peninsula, which houses several villages like Seine Bight and Placencia, alongside other settlements like the expat-friendly Maya Beach and Surfside Community.
+Instead, the strip of the pedestrian-bump-dotted road gives way to palm-tree-lined Caribbean beaches to the East and mangroves along its lagoon facing the mainland to the West.

 Mangrove Cathedrals At Sunset